Liau Huei-fang

 Liau Huei-fang (廖蕙芳 (Liào Huìfāng)) is a Taiwanese lawyer and sociologist.
 She was the Deputy Minister of Labor from 20 May 2016 until 27 November 2017.

 Education

-Liau obtained her bachelor's and master's degree in law from National Chengchi University.
-She obtained her doctoral degree in social studies from Tunghai University.
+Liau attended law school at National Chengchi University, where she graduated with a bachelor's degree in law and a master's degree in law.
+She then earned her Ph.D. in social studies from Tunghai University.

 Early career

 Liau had worked as a lawyer, as well as a member of the Committee on Gender Equality in Employment of Council of Labor Affairs, a member of the Committee of the Labor Pension Funds, a member of the Sexual Harassment Prevention Committee of Taipei City Government, vice chairperson and chairperson of the Taiwan Labor Front and member of the Committee on Gender Equality in Employment of Minister of Labor.

 Ministry of Labor

 Minister appointment

 Liau was appointed as the Deputy Minister of Labor by Premier Lin Chuan on 28 April 2016 and took office on 20 May in the same year.